tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-of-management-agent-linux/set-up-of-management-agent-linux.md

 - Select the Fleet created in [Lab 2](?lab=setup-a-fleet).

-3. Take note of the fleet ocid for steps 2-4.
+3. Take note of the fleet ocid.

 - Take note of the fleet ocid for steps 2-4.